raphCode/master-thesis-muzero/theory.typ

 The publication shows that the !az training approach is feasable of generalization by evaluating it on Go, chess and shogi.
-!az outperformed existing state-of-the-art programs in all of the !g, including its precursor !ago in the case of Go .
+!az outperformed existing state-of-the-art programs in all of the !g, including its precursor !ago in the case of Go.
 The training success was also reported to be repeatable across multiple independant runs.

 === !mz